Sruthi-Reddy-B/6D-Pose_Estimation_for_a_Smart_Gripper/README.md

 ---

 ##  Results
-Object detected successfully with YOLOv8.
-6D pose matrix estimated (x, y, z + rotation R).
-Visualization overlays local coordinate axes on detected object.

-These outputs simulate the workflow of an industrial vision-gripper system.
+Detected object with YOLOv8
+Visualized axes for synthetic pose
+Saved predicted pose matrix in CSV

 ---

 ##  Next Steps / Enhancements

-Replace synthetic data with real RGB-D images.
-Integrate with ROS 2 for real-time robot grasping.
+-Train on real 6D pose datasets for true position + orientation prediction -Integrate with ROS2 for real-time grasping

-Use YOLOv5-6D or PoseCNN for accurate orientation recovery.
+-Upgrade to YOLOv5-6D or PoseCNN for accurate orientation -Use point-cloud / NeRF / Gaussian splatting for more advanced robotic perception

-Add point-cloud-based refinement (Gaussian splatting / NeRF).